Attractions & Things to Do in Karpenisi

 Famous for the shadow provided by the plane trees during the summer season as well as for the nice coffee offered by the local cafeterias.

-A beautiful recreation area close to Karpenisi, but also a place where an important battle took place.
+A beautiful recreation area close to Karpenisi with a taverna, but also a place where an important battle took place.

 «Saloon Park», Karpenisi